awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database.md

  Removing an Aurora cluster from an Aurora global database turns it back into a regional cluster, with full read\-write capability and no longer synchronized with the primary cluster\.

  You might remove an Aurora cluster from a global database in case the primary cluster becomes degraded or isolated\.
-Performing a failover for an Aurora global database involves removing the secondary cluster from the original global database and then using it as the primary cluster in a new Aurora global database\.
+Performing a failover for an Aurora global database involves removing one of the secondary clusters from the original global database, and then using it as the primary cluster in a new Aurora global database\.

- If you no longer need the global database, you must remove the secondary cluster and then the primary cluster before deleting the global database itself\.
-You can then delete one or both of the clusters you removed, or continue to use one or both as single\-region Aurora clusters\.
+ If you no longer need the global database, you must remove all secondary clusters and then the primary cluster before deleting the global database itself\.
+You can then delete some orall of the clusters you removed, or continue to use some or all as single\-region Aurora clusters\.

 ### Console<a name="aurora-global-database-detach.console"></a>